This topic describes how to view and manage apps and service instances with Apps Manager.

 Locate the service instance in the Bound Services list.

-The Routes page displays the routes associated with your app.
-You can use this page to map and unmap routes for your app, or change the destination protocol for routes to your app.
+The Routes page shows the routes associated with your app.
+You can use this page to map and unmap routes for your app.

 To map routes to your app: